awsdocs/amazon-efs-user-guide/doc_source/performance.md

 | Generally, a larger file system can\.\.\. |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/efs/latest/ug/performance.html)  |

 **Note**
-The minimum file system size used when calculating the baseline rate is 1 GiB, so all file systems have a baseline rate of at least 50 KiB/s\.
+Amazon EFS gives a throughput of 1 MiB/s to all file systems, even if the baseline rate is lower\.
 The file system size used when determining the baseline rate and burst rate is the same as the metered size available through the `DescribeFileSystems` operation\.
 File systems can earn credits up to a maximum credit balance of 2\.1 TiB for file systems smaller than 1 TiB, or 2\.1 TiB per TiB stored for file systems larger than 1 TiB\.
 This approach implies that file systems can accumulate enough credits to burst for up to 12 hours continuously\.